AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 ## 5P - Performance Efficiency
 ### Design Principles
-- **Delegate Advanced Technology Tasks to Cloud Vendor**
+**Delegate Advanced Technology Tasks to Cloud Vendor**
 - Ex.
 Storage (S3), Media Transcoding (Elastic Transcoder), Machine Learning (SageMaker, Lex, Rekognition, etc.) and more, are all managed services
 - Development teams don't need to learn about hosting and running these technologies on servers
   - Can focus on product development

-- **Use Serverless Architectures**
+**Use Serverless Architectures**
 - No need to manage underlying servers, and take advantage of scaling and high availability
   - Ex:
     - Hosting a static website on S3 instead of a server
     - Managed NoSQL database service in DynamoDB
     - CI/CD tools such as CodePipeline

-- **Experiment More Often**
+**Experiment More Often**
 - Cloud resources are virtual and automatable, so comparative testing can be quickly achieved
   - Ex.
 Quick to compare instance configurations or storage solutions

-- **Mechanical Sympathy**
+**Mechanical Sympathy**
 - Consider how cloud services are used, and select the most appropriate service for your workload

+### Best Practices

+**Selection**
+- Well-Architected systems use multiple solutions and features to improve performance
+  - The best solution for a workload varies depending on its components
+  - Each component may use different resources and configurations to optimize performance
+- Compute solutions can used for different components, but the wrong selection leads to performance degradation
+- Storage solutions include object (S3), block (EBS), and file (EFS) storage
+  - The optimal solution should be selected based on the application's data access patterns
+- Database solutions should be selected based on features such as latency, query capability, consistency, etc.

+**Review**
+- Take advantage of continually evolving cloud innovation
+- New services and features can positively increase performance efficiency

+**Monitoring**
+- System performance can degrade over time
+- Identify degradation and remediate internal or external factors
+  - Ex.
+Operating system, application load

+**Tradeoffs**
+- Performance is often optimized by trading consistency, durability, or space for latency

 ## 5P - Reliability
 ### Design Principles